bradmiele/gpt-actions/README.md

 ### Contact

-For questions or requests, contact us at mucifous@gmaiil.com.
+For questions or requests, contact mucifous@gmail.com.